DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 Providers can also filter results by school URN.
 For example: `GET /api/v3/partnerships/ecf?filter[cohort]=2021&filter[urn]=123456`

 An example response body is listed below.
 Successful requests will return a response body with school details.

 For more detailed information see the specifications for this [view school details endpoint](/api-reference/reference-v3.html#api-v3-schools-ecf-get).

+#### Providers should note:

+**Results are dependent on funding eligibility and partnership history:** The API will only show schools that are eligible for funded ECF-based training programmes.
+If a school’s eligibility changes from one cohort to the next, results will default according to the latest school eligibility.
+For example:

+* A school is eligible for funding, becomes available to view via the API, and goes on to form a partnership with a provider in the 2021 cohort
+* The school then becomes ineligible for funding in 2022, so the API **will** continue to show the school for 2021 (with partnership details) but will **not** return a response for 2022
+* However, if the same school **does not** form a partnership with a provider in the 2021 cohort and then become ineligible in 2022 cohort, the school will **no longer** appear in results for **either** 2021 or 2022 cohort

 #### Example response body: